dpkristensen/globifest/documentation/definition-format.md

 **Parent**=menu

 This is a longer, more verbose description of the settings within this folder when more detail than the title is needed to explain.

+### 2.4 Including Files

+**Parent**={Any} **Multiple**

+The "include" directive will import another file as if the directive was literally replaced with the contents of the file, using the following form:

+    :include <filename>

+File paths encountered in the include file will be treated as relative to the included file.
+Included files may include other files as well.

+It is recommended that included files that contain definition content use the extension ".gdi" to indicate it contains content for inclusion into a definition file (as opposed to other types of Globifest content).

+In conjunction with the menu block this can make for easy nesting of parameters according to folder structure, as well as keep configuration definitions close to the code which uses them.